NCMC Teachers and Instructors

 - will refrain from all forms of sexual involvement with students as they are unethical, even when a student invites or consents to such behavior.
 Sexual behavior includes, but is not limited to, all forms of overt and covert seductive speech, gestures, and actions.

 - will refrain from all forms of financial involvement with students as they are discouraged and may be subject to a disciplinary review.
 Financial involvement includes but is not limited to loans, gifts, and business relationships.
 Donations or gifts for teaching or mentoring services is acceptable.
-If you have any question about financial involvement, contact the NCMC Board of Directors at firstname.lastname@example.org.
+If you have any question about financial involvement, contact us at email@example.com.

 (The last two points shall be in effect for as long as the Teacher is in a Teacher-Student Relationship and for not less than 6 months after the student has ceased taking any classes or training from the Teacher.)